govuk-one-login/mobile-ios-logging/Sources/Logging/README.md

 #### Using the `AnalyticsService` or `LoggingService` within a UIKit application which conforms to the the Coordinator pattern.

 > Using the Coordinator pattern as detailed in the README.md file of the [Coordination](https://github.com/alphagov/di-mobile-ios-coordination) package.
+This example pertains to using a Type which conforms to `AnalyticsService`.

 ```swift
 final class MyCoordinator: NavigationCoordinator {